andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 The major downside of this approach was that we had to repeat it 7 times, duplicating the entire database, consuming a ton of extra space temporarily.

-We decided the trade-offs was worth it, we could re-provision new instances and reduce space after Christmas by using the [AWS Blue/Green deployments](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/blue-green-deployments.html).
+We decided the trade-off was worth it, we could re-provision new instances and reduce space after Christmas by using the [AWS Blue/Green deployments](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/blue-green-deployments.html).
 More on that later.

 Let's look at some metrics from Christmas 2025.